Bitesize Guide to

 Travelling without a parent

-When children are travelling without one of their parents, they always need an AST4 (Autorisation de sortir du terroir).
+When children are travelling without one of their parents, they always need an AST (Link 4) (Autorisation de sortir du terroir).

-At age 16, in some préfectures and under certain conditions, children may be able to apply for their own Carte de Séjour (CdS5).
+At age 16, in some préfectures and under certain conditions, children may be able to apply for their own Carte de Séjour (Link 5).

-At age 18, any young person can apply for their own CdS6.
+At age 18, any young person can apply for their own CdS.

 If your child is intending to study abroad, they risk losing their rights to residency or/and French nationality.